Remington Steele

 The front door opened to admit the first of the law students Knox expected.
 Giselle’s attention was distracted for a second—and her breath caught in her throat.

-Six-four.
-Two hundred-plus pounds of solid muscle poured into tight worn jeans, a black tee shirt, brown leather bomber jacket and black cowboy boots.
+At least six feet, four inches, and two hundred-plus pounds of solid muscle poured into tight worn jeans, a black tee shirt, brown leather bomber jacket and black cowboy boots.
 Black hair cut excruciatingly short.
 Angular face, olive-tinged skin almost as fair as Sebastian’s.
 Small black-rimmed eyeglasses.

 Blatant, unadulterated, hot.

-She determined to cut Andrew’s lesson short to make certain she had an opportunity to let the beautiful stranger know she reciprocated his lust fully, but out of habit, she checked his left hand.
+She decided to cut Andrew’s lesson short to make certain she had an opportunity to let the beautiful stranger know she reciprocated his lust fully, but out of habit, she checked his left hand.

 Sixty seconds.
 It’d taken her sixty seconds, a glance, to fall head over for a married man.